ElWexicano/ObjectiveC-Programming/README.md

 The folder __Degrees__ represents _Chapter 5 Functions_ in the book.

 The folder __Triangle__ contains the challenge _Chapter 5 Functions_ in the book.

+I will update the README to match the correct chapters as soon as I get the time.
+I'm very lazy about this.